KronosG13/NGSVR/Docs/CONTRIBUTING.md

 # Contributing to NGSVR

-First off — thank you for being here.
+First off, thank you for being here.
 NGSVR is a community project and every contribution matters, whether it's code, documentation, testing, or just spreading the word.

 Please read this before opening a PR or issue.